Exit interviews and what questions to ask

 A departing employee has handed in their notice.
 Maybe they felt that this wasn’t the right company for them.
 Maybe they got a new job offer.
-Maybe you decided their time with the company had simply run its course or they fancied a career change.
+Maybe they decided their time with the company had simply run its course, or they fancied a career change.
 Maybe you could have helped keep them longer at the company?
 Who knows?

 You should know.
 Pinpointing why people leave is crucial to your company’s success.
 People exit organizations every day: it’s called employee turnover and is part of every employee’s lifecycle.

-But where it is ‘unwanted attrition’ – losing high-performing employees in critical roles for reasons that could have been prevented – it’s an urgent business issue.
+But where it is ‘unwanted attrition’ – the loss of high-performing employees in critical roles for reasons that could have been prevented – it’s an urgent business issue.

 • Exit surveys